 Add a pinch of cinnamon and cayenne atop your chocolate slab before smashing your toasted marshmallow onto it.

-Toss a handful of bacon bits onto your chocolate bar.
+Save a few strips of crispy bacon from breakfast in some foil, then toss a handful of those chopped-up bacon bits onto your chocolate bar.
 (Did you know they make vegetarian bacon bits, too?)

 Leftover Easter Candy S’mores

 Take those uneaten peanut butter eggs and substitute them for the chocolate bar.
 Smash well.